cmsuser1/MPSM-BPA/Provider-Matching/README.md

 | 4  | DATE_ACT  | DATE ACTIVE  | 28  | 37  | 10 | This is the date in which the provider matching is active.
 The format is "YYYY-MM-DD" |

 ## File Naming Requirements
-The Shared Systems will only accept files in the following format: **[model name].[mm-dd-yyyy].txt**.
+The legacy system will only accept files in the following format: **[model name].[mm-dd-yyyy].txt**.

-**Model Name:** The name of the model to be loaded into the Shared System.
+**Model Name:** The name of the model to be loaded into the legacy system.
 Spaces in the model's name are to be replaced with underscores.
 **MM-DD-YYYY:** The date format.
 January 5th, 2019 would translated to 01-05-2019.

 *Example*